67P/kredits-contracts/README.md

         (compiled artifacts will be in `/artifacts`)
         $ npm run build

-3. Deploy a new KreditsKit and create a new DAO with the latest app versions
+3. Deploy new upgradable contract proxies

         $ npm run deploy:dao